sidhlee/d3-scatterplot-d3.tip/readme.md

 // from which we can build legend icons
 ```
 `colorScale.domain()` returns values that is connected to corresponding color scheme from the range.
-We can retreive only the colors that were actually used for given data so that we can create a legend explaining what those colors imply.
+We can retreive only the colors that were actually used for domain vlues so that we can create a legend explaining what those colors imply.